Things to do in Flores

 Flores Maumere Photo

-A rooster at one of the local villages in the Sikka district of Maumere, Flores
+A rooster at one of the local villages in the Sikka district of Maumere, Flores.

 How To Get To Flores?

-To get to Flores, several airlines fly into the island and you can check for flights to Flores from various websites.
+Several airlines fly into the island to get to Flores, and you can check for flights to Flores from various websites.

-Note that you may have to do two or three flights depending on which city or country you fly from.
-The easiest way to get to Flores, East Nusa Tenggara is via Bali.
+You may have to do two or three flights depending on which city or country you fly from.
+The easiest way to get to Flores, East Nusa Tenggara, is via Bali.
+The main entry point into Flores is Labuan Bajo, located on the western end of Flores Island.

 Conclusion